Hieronymus Bosch

 Little is known of Bosch's life, though there are some records.
 He spent most of it in the town of 's-Hertogenbosch, where he was born in his grandfather's house.
-The roots of his forefathers are in Nijmegen and Aachen (which is visible in his surname: Van Aken).
-His pessimistic fantastical style cast a wide influence on northern art of the 16th century, with Pieter Bruegel the Elder being his best-known follower.
-Today, Bosch is seen as a hugely individualistic painter with deep insight into humanity's desires and deepest fears.
-Attribution has been especially difficult; today only about 25 paintings are confidently given to his hand along with eight drawings.
+The roots of his forefathers are in Nijmegen and Aachen (reflected in his surname, Van Aken).
+His original, fantastical style cast a wide influence on northern art of the 16th century; Pieter Bruegel the Elder was his best-known follower.
+Today, Bosch is seen as a highly individualistic artist who offered profound insights into humanity's desires and deepest fears.
+Attribution of his work has been especially difficult; today only about 25 paintings are confidently given to his hand along with eight drawings.
 About another half-dozen paintings are confidently attributed to his workshop.
-His most acclaimed works consist of a few triptych altarpieces, including The Garden of Earthly Delights.
+His most acclaimed works consist of three triptych altarpieces, particularly The Garden of Earthly Delights.

 Life

-Hieronymus Bosch was born Jheronimus (or Joen, respectively the Latin and Middle Dutch form of the name "Jerome") van Aken (meaning "from Aachen").
-He signed a number of his paintings as Jheronimus Bosch.
-His surname derives from his birthplace, 's-Hertogenbosch ('Duke's forest'), which is commonly called "Den Bosch" ('the forest').
+Hieronymus Bosch's first name was originally Jheronimus (or Joen, respectively the Latin and Middle Dutch form of the name "Jerome"), and he signed a number of his paintings as Jheronimus Bosch.

+The surname Bosch derives from his birthplace, 's-Hertogenbosch ('Duke's forest'), which, in Holland, is commonly called "Den Bosch" ('the forest').